-“These are critical factors in determining whether the sperm is adequate to fertilize an egg (and identifying whether male factor infertility is an issue).”
+“These are critical factors in determining whether the sperm is adequate to fertilize an egg (and identifying whether male factor infertility is an issue),” she says.

-But for couples who need a more thorough infertility workup — such as those (aged under 35) who have been trying for more than a year or those (aged over 35) who have been trying for more than 6 months — she suggests skipping the at-home testing and heading into the clinic.
+But for couples who need a more thorough infertility workup — such as those ages 35 and under who have been trying for more than a year or those ages 35 and over who have been trying for more than 6 months — she suggests skipping the at-home testing and heading into the clinic.

 Overall, Petrini recommends thinking of at-home testing as a complement to, not a substitute for, the services offered by fertility specialists.

-“While the potential for easier testing and evaluation is exciting, if you want a clear diagnosis, a comprehensive in-office evaluation is necessary.”
+“While the potential for easier testing and evaluation is exciting, if you want a clear diagnosis, a comprehensive in-office evaluation is necessary,” she explains.

-Instead, visit a fertility clinic or talk with your healthcare professional about getting a referral for in-person fertility testing.
+Instead, visit a fertility clinic or talk with a healthcare professional about getting a referral for in-person fertility testing.